rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 ### Project Description:

 We will be analyzing data from 2007 to 2017 to find trends/correlation between population, unemployment rate, total permit, and crime rate.

-### Key Questions to Answer:

-1. What are the top 10 metro areas in Texas by highest population in 2017?
-2. What is the average unemployment rate for each of the top 10 metro areas?
-3. Which metro area has the most grow with lowest unemployment rate?
-4. Which metro area has the highest unemployment rate with most population grow?
-5. Which metro area has the most crime?
-6. Which metro area has the highest construction permit and population grow?
-7. Which metro area has the highest crime rate per person (1000 person)?

 ### Breakdown of Tasks:
 Investigate and identify data sources